fredemmott/StreamDeck-AudioSwitcher/README.md

 # Getting Help

-Check [the troubleshooting guide](TROUBLESHOOTING.md) guide; I am unable to offer support, or to act on bug reports or feature requests.
+Check [the troubleshooting guide](TROUBLESHOOTING.md) guide.
+I make this for my own use, and share in the hope that others find it useful - I am unable to offer support, or to act on bug reports or feature requests.
 Do not contact me for help via any means, including GitHub, Discord, Twitter, Reddit, or email.
-This software is used by many, and I do generally fix it when something changes to break it, but I'm not able to help with anyone's specific issues.
+This software is used by many, and I do generally fix it when something changes to break it, but I do not guarantee this, and I'm not able to help with anyone's specific issues.

 If 'fuzzy matching' is required - or not functioning properly for you - ask your device manufacturer to fix their device/drivers to not change device IDs; Microsoft requires that these do not change.